 The 30th Annual Western Visions®, presented by the National Museum of Wildlife Art, is one of the signature events of the Jackson Hole Fall Arts Festival.
 Top contemporary wildlife artists – and collectors – from around the world will be congregating at the National Museum of Wildlife Art in Jackson Hole, Wyo., this September 14 and 15.
 The museum has carefully curated an exhibit of artists whose work is in the permanent collection.
 The money raised from this fundraiser supports the Museum.
 The week’s events, offered at the Museum’s award-winning facility across from the National Elk Refuge, draw an international crowd to this critically acclaimed gathering.
 During Fall Arts Festival (and year-round), the Museum is a hub for art lovers, wildlife and outdoor enthusiasts, and more.

-Silent Auction and Mobile Bidding at Western Visions®
+Silent Auction and Online Bidding at Western Visions®

 If you are the highest bidder you are required to pay the pledged amount.
 All art sales are final and there are no exchanges, refunds, or substitutions.

 Online bidding is compatible with all devices including Apple products, androids, and tablets.
 You will receive a text message with a link to commence bidding on September 8 and/or after being checked in for the Artist Party, Sept 14 and the final Show & Sale, Sept 15.
 Please call (307) 732-5445 with any online bidding questions.